abhinavpurushu/titanic_eda/README.md

 ## Files
 Titanic_Dataset.csv: The original dataset

-## steps covered
+## Steps Covered
+1. Used Python and imported the necessary libraries ﻿in Jupyter Notebook.

+2. Loaded and preprocessed the dataset

-Used Python and the libraries ﻿pandas, matplotlib, scikit-learn and seaborn in Jupyter Notebook.
-Generated summary statistics (mean, median, std, etc.).
-Created histograms and boxplots for numeric features.
-Used pairplot matrix and correlation matrix for feature relationships.
-Identified patterns, trends, or anomalies in the data.
-Made basic feature-level inferences from visuals.
+3. Generated summary statistics (mean, median, std, etc.).

+4. Created histograms and boxplots for numeric features.

+5. Used pairplot matrix and correlation matrix for feature relationships.

+6. Identified patterns, trends, or anomalies in the data.

+7. Made basic feature-level inferences from visuals.

 ## Results
 Higher-class passengers (1st class) and females have higher survival rates.